On the Identifiability of Tensor Ranks via Prior Predictive Matching: Empirical Validation

-Limitations of the presented work include the i.i.d. prior assumption, and the focus on second-order moments only ---we hypothesize extensions to higher-order moments or correlated priors could broaden its applicability.
-Empirically, our pipeline is robust to moderate noise, but sensitive to extreme sparsity which requires further numerical considerations.
+Limitations of the presented work include the i.i.d. prior assumption ---correlated prior-based moments remain log-linearizable, but they require an augmented parameterization, analogous to matrix results by \citep{zhu2025prior}--- and the focus on second-order moments only ---we hypothesize extensions to higher-order moments are possible and would broaden the applicability of the presented analysis.

-A natural next-step is the application of the proposed framework to real-data sets (e.g., on fMRI tensors).
+Empirically, our pipeline is shown to be robust to moderate noise, but sensitive to extreme sparsity and data-missingness, which requires both further numerical considerations and robustness mechanisms.
+A natural next-step is the application of the proposed framework to other real-data sets (e.g., on fMRI tensors).

 More ambitious future work might consider integration of the prior predictive moment matching approach into variational inference for scalable tensor ML, or exploring non-Euclidean topologies (e.g., hyperbolic embeddings).

 A natural generalization of our framework is to consider generic tensor factorizations defined by arbitrary tensor networks~\citep{tensornet_ftml}.
 In this case, the latent ranks would correspond to the bond dimensions along network edges, and identifiability would depend on the network's topology (e.g., tree-like vs. loopy structures).

-\section{Acknowledgements}

-ES thanks the contributions and discussions with Aaron Schein and Caterina De Bacco that was fundamental for the development of this work.
-AK belongs to the ELLIS Institute Finland, and acknowledges support from the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI and grant 363317.
-DM and ES acknowledge the support by the Silicon Valley Community Foundation (SVCF) through the Ripple Impact Fund, the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro (FAPERJ) through the \emph{Jovem Cientista do Nosso Estado} program, and the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de São Paulo (FAPESP) through the grant 2023/00815-6.
-IU and ES acknowledge the support of ``la Caixa'' Foundation’s LCF/BQ/PI22/11910028 award, , as well as funds by MICIU/AEI/10.13039/501100011033 and the BERC 2022-2025 program funded by the Basque Government.
+\subsubsection{Acknowledgements}